trooperli/sensorFusion/sensorFusion.md

 ![alt text](https://github.com/trooperli/sensorFusion/blob/master/objectFusion.jpg "Object Fusion")

 In the figure above, we described how to use the sensor data to obtain object list.
-The inputs from the radar are range (r), azimuth angle (az), and Doppler frequency shift (fd); those from the camera are longitudinal position x, lateral position y, longitudinal velocity vx, lateral velocity vy, obstacle type, and obstacle dimension (w, h, l).
+The inputs from the radar are range (r), azimuth angle (az), and Doppler frequency shift (fd); those from the camera are longitudinal position (x), lateral position (y), longitudinal velocity (vx), lateral velocity (vy), obstacle type, and obstacle dimension (w, h, l).